The essential WFM glossary

 After call work (ACW)

 The "wrap-up time" associated with a contact beyond the actual communication with the customer.
+This can include tagging or flagging the contact appropriately, adding notes for future support, rerouting the contact to the proper team or solving their underlying problem.

 Read more

-Agent States
+Agent occupancy

 Agent states are the possible states an agent can be in; they include: logged in, away, or on-call.
 Agent states are taken from your connected support platform.
 Agent states are used to determine an agent's adherence in the Realtime Overview.